Lalit2109/appGateway/QUICKSTART.md

 - Check resource group and App Gateway names in `environments.json`
 - Verify service connection has access

-**"No saved state found" (when switching to Normal)**
+**"Backend pool not found" (when switching to Normal)**
-- State file might be missing
+- Verify `normalBackendPoolName` in config matches the actual pool name in App Gateway
-- Manually configure in Azure Portal, or re-run Maintenance mode first
+- Check that the backend pool exists in your App Gateway

 **Script fails with permission errors**
 - Ensure service connection has `Contributor` role on resource group